-There are three basic types of income a person can obtain, all of which are taxed differently.
-It’s essential to understand how the Internal Revenue Service (IRS) treats each of the following:
+There are three basic types of income a person can receive, and each is taxed differently.
+It’s important to understand how the Internal Revenue Service (IRS) treats each of the following:

-Earned income represents income received from a job or a self-employed business.
+Earned income is income you receive from working at a job or operating a self-employed business.
 The IRS considers all of the following earned income:

 Earned income is taxed at each taxpayer’s marginal tax bracket.
-In the previous section, we discussed how income tax is progressive, meaning the rate rises when more income exists.
+Income tax is progressive, meaning the rate rises when more income exists.

 The IRS does not consider any of the following earned income:

-When an individual earns money from an investment, it’s considered investment income.
-We’ve discussed dozens of different securities and the various ways they make returns for investors, but investment income can be condensed into three forms:
+When you earn money from an investment, it’s considered investment income.
+Investment income can be grouped into three forms:

 Interest and dividends are taxable in the ways we discussed in the previous chapter.
-At the end of each year, investors must net out their capital gains and losses to determine if they owe taxes.
+At the end of each year, investors net their capital gains and losses to determine whether they have a taxable gain or a deductible loss.
 Let’s work through an example:

 January 30th